ForgeRock/ui-design/styleguide/_docs/components/button.md

 Not all features need to have primary actions, sometimes the actions are secondary to the content and are all of equal importance.

-Outline and Link buttons are used most frequently and can be used multiple times per feature.
-Use these buttons when the actions are of equal or secondary importance to the content surrounding it.

 {% include pattern_block.html url='/src/patterns/components/button/block_button.html' %}

 {% include pattern_block.html url='/src/patterns/components/button/inverse_button.html' %}